 Fortunately, you had File History turned on, and the file you’re concerned about was in one of the folders that File History backs up.

-If only one file is listed, and its date and time match the file as it exists on your hard drive, then you have no additional backup copies from which you can restore.
+If only one file is listed and its date and time match the file as it exists on your hard drive, then you have no additional backup copies from which you can restore.

-I recommend using the restore options when retrieving a file from File History.
-The Open button also shown includes two options: opening the file directly from the backup without restoring it, and opening the file in File History, which we’ll examine next.
+The Open button (also shown above) includes two options: opening the file directly from the backup without restoring it, and opening the file in File History, which we’ll examine next.

 Browsing File History